 The exact causes of bipolar disorder are unknown.
-While genes and life stress may contribute to it, experts believe that symptoms may arise from a problem with nerve signals in the brain that control emotion, thinking, and behavior.
+While genes and life stress may contribute to it, experts believe that symptoms may arise from a problem with nerve circuits and areas in the brain that control emotion, thinking, and behavior.

-The best treatment for bipolar disorder is a combination of medication and counseling.
-Other treatments such as electroconvulsive therapy (ECT) are often successful for people who don't respond to traditional therapy or who can't take the medications.
+The best treatment for bipolar disorder is often a combination of medication and counseling.
+Other treatments such as electroconvulsive therapy (ECT) are often successful for people with very severe symptoms who don't respond to traditional therapy or who can't take the medications.

-Doctors often treat the mania symptoms of bipolar disorder with one set of drugs and the depression symptoms with another set of drugs, although some mood-stabilizing drugs are effective at treating both kinds of symptoms.
-Certain drugs are also used for "maintenance" -- to maintain a steady mood.
-Antidepressants are usually not used alone because they sometimes cause manic attacks in depressed patients, and they may be less effective for treating bipolar depression.
+Doctors sometimes treat the mania symptoms of bipolar disorder with one set of drugs and the depression symptoms with another, although some mood-stabilizing drugs are effective at treating both kinds of symptoms.
+Certain drugs are also used for "maintenance" to maintain a steady mood.
+Antidepressants are usually not used alone because they sometimes cause manic attacks in depressed patients, and they may be less effective for treating bipolar than unipolar depression.

-Most people respond well to medications for bipolar disorder.
+Many people respond well to medications for bipolar disorder.
 For many others, the symptoms do not completely disappear despite therapy.
-The moods may become less intense and more manageable, however.
+The mood symptoms may become less intense and more manageable, however.